Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [25] Woe to you, who are full now, for you will hunger.
 Woe to those laughing now, for you will mourn and weep.

-Comments Luke 6:25a The first part of the verse is a warning for all, to be full now is not related to the physical body only.
-Because when you are concerned just about feeding the physical body, your soul will be in a state of hunger; feed not only the physical body but feed the spiritual soul with the Word of God and then you will not be hungry.
+Comments Luke 6:25 “Woe to you, who are full now, for you will hunger.”
+This part of the verse is a warning for all: to be full now is not related to the physical body only because when you are concerned just about feeding the physical body, your soul will be in a state of hunger; feed not only the physical body but feed the spiritual soul with the Word of God and then you will not be hungry.

-Comments Luke 6:25b The meaning of this portion of the verse is very similar to the first part; the difference is in the word laugh.
+“Woe to those laughing now, for you will mourn and weep.”
+The meaning of this portion of the verse is very similar to the first part; the difference is in the word laugh.
 Are you laughing because you have everything you need at this time?
-But there will come a time, on the judgment day, that what you have now will not give you any pleasure; that is when the mourning and the weeping comes.
+But there will come a time, on the judgment day, that what you have now will not give you any pleasure; that is when the mourning and the weeping will come.

 [26] Woe to you, when all people speak well of you, for in the same manner did their fathers to the false prophets.

-Comments Luke 6:26a In this woe, all when read should think twice, when someone comes to you and praises you more than the truth in it.
-In your heart, you yourself know that it is not true what they say about you, because they have another purpose in their hearts to talk well to you, to gain your trust.
+Comments Luke 6:26 “Woe to you, when all people speak well of you.”
+In this woe, all, when reading, should think twice about when someone comes to you and praises you more than the truth in it.
+In your heart, you yourself know that what they say about you is not true because they have another purpose in their hearts: to talk well to you, to gain your trust.

-Comments Luke 6:26b Also, we can think in this way, when people talk well about you, but you yourself know in your heart you did nothing good to anyone; this is the same way as their forefathers have talked well about the false prophets in the old times and lifted those false ones as true ones, because in their hearts they agree with the false prophets that have talked well about them, but the true prophet of God will glorify first the God Almighty and tell the people what the Lord wants them to do, not what people want them to do to others.
-So that is why when all people will speak well of you, you should think twice and seek the Lord's advice.
-(See for example 1 Kings 22:13).
+“For in the same manner did their fathers to the false prophets.”
+Also, we can think in this way: when people talk well about you, but you yourself know in your heart that you did nothing good to anyone, this is the same way as their forefathers have talked well about the false prophets in the old times and lifted those false ones as true ones because in their hearts they agree with the false prophets that have talked well about them, but the true prophet of God will glorify first the God Almighty and tell the people what the Lord wants them to do, not what people want them to do to others.
+So that is why when all people speak well of you, you should think twice and seek the Lord’s advice.
+(See, for example, 1 Kings 22:13).

 [27] But I say to you that hear, Love your enemies, do good to them that hate you,

-Comments Luke 6:27 The meaning here is straight forward.
-The beloved Son of God Himself has come down to do good for all humans, even for those that will crucify Him.
-The Lord did not come to curse them but to point the right way for them to follow; this is when you do good for them that hate you.
-Be a good example for them to see and follow, as the beloved Son of God has come, and He was good to them to point the way to be saved.
-(See also Comments Matthew 5:48).
+Comments Luke 6:27 The meaning here is straightforward.
+The beloved Son of God Himself has come down to do good for all humans, even for those who will crucify Him.
+The Lord did not come to curse them but to point out the right way for them to follow; this is when you do good for those who hate you.
+Be a good example for them to see and follow, as the beloved Son of God has come, and He was good to them to point out the way to be saved.
+(See also Matthew 5:48).

 [28] bless those that curse you, pray for those that insult you.

-"pray for those that insult you".
-When someone insults you, do it for them as the Lord has done for you, but ask the Lord to change them to be gentle to the others that they will meet; even they did bad to you, but you ask and pray that they be good for someone else they will meet later.
-You gain nothing from doing good for them, but because your reward is not on this earth, keep doing good for them.
+“Pray for those that insult you”.
+When someone insults you, do it for them as the Lord has done for you, but ask the Lord to change them to be gentle to the others that they will meet; even if they did bad to you, but you ask and pray that they are good for someone else they will meet later.
+You gain nothing from doing good for them but keep doing good for them because your reward is not on this earth.
+Or some Bible translations use “despitefully use you”; think in human terms here: use you without payment to you, as you gain nothing for doing good for them.
+But because your reward is not of this earth, keep doing good to them.

 [29] To the one that strikes you on the cheek, offer also the other; and from the one that takes away your mantle, withhold not the coat also.

-Comments Luke 6:29a The first part of this verse relates to attacks on who you are, including your faith as well.
-This does not refer to the physical body attack but to the attack of the inner human being.
+Comments Luke 6:29a “To the one that strikes you on the cheek, offer also the other.”
+This part of the verse relates to attacks on who you are, including your faith as well.
+This attack does not refer to the physical body attack but to the attack of the inner human being.
 When they attack on one thing, do not fight back but turn your heart and soul to get the shield from the Lord.
-Ask for the shield of protection from the Lord, to cover all your physical and mental; that is the best protection you have.
+Ask for the shield of protection from the Lord to cover all your physical and mental; that is the best protection you have.

-Comments Luke 6:29b For the second part of this verse, the enemy will try to attack your faith in the beloved Son of God, but do not fight with bad thoughts back to them, but seek what their real need is and help them by providing what they lack, as long as that lack does not go against your faith you have in the beloved Son of God; that is why the word says, withhold not your coat also.
-The lack in this place goes both ways, the outside lacking and inner lacking.
-You as a believer, if you can help, help as you can.
-The mantle here is the faith, but instead of fighting, share with them the faith and that is why it says withhold not the coat.
+“And from the one that takes away your mantle, withhold not the coat also.”
+For this part of the verse, the enemy will try to attack your faith in the beloved Son of God but do not fight with bad thoughts back to them, but seek what their real need is and help them by providing what they lack, as long as that lack does not go against your faith you have in the beloved Son of God; that is why the word says, withhold not your coat also.
+The lack in this place goes both ways, the outside lacking and the inner lacking.
+You, as a believer, if you can help, help as you can.
+The mantle here is the faith, but instead of fighting, share your faith with them, and that is why it says to withhold, not the coat.

 [30] Give to everyone that asks you; and from the one that takes away your goods ask not back.

-Comments Luke 6:30a The Bible has taught all believers, give to the one that asks.
+Comments Luke 6:30 “Give to everyone that asks you.”
+The Bible teaches all believers to give to the one who asks.
 When they lack something and are asking for help, that is when you should not turn away from helping them.

 Comments Luke 6:30b To take away your goods in this place has two meanings; things that are important for living or things that are for showing off.
 If they take it for their living, do not ask them to return it back, but interpret it as a price to give back to yourself; this is the help for the one in need for living.
 But in another case, which is not for living, but for showing off to having it, in human terms, we can say lend it to them for a period of time without charging them anything in return.